flancia-coop/doc.anagora.org/ekumen.md

   - Edu: the Ekumen wants to be implementation-agnostic as much as possible, we'd like to be able to add value for communities using all of Bonfire/Mastodon/Pleroma/etc.
     - Would like to focus on design work first, then seek funding to support work.
     - Ivan: makes sense.
 We can leverage e.g. shared diffusion opportunities like blog posts.
-    - Ivan: Bounties for Bonfire.
+    - Ivan: on bounties for Bonfire and attracting contributors.
 - Tooling and technical ideas
   - Starting ideas
     - Publishing moderation events as activities